 How many times have you experienced scope creep?
 You know the drill—you elicit and document the requirements.
-You receive sign off.
+You receive sign-off.
 You continue to see changes to the requirements.
-Many projects experience 10, 20, 25-percent change in requirements over the life of the project.
-Let's explore how to manage project scope.
+Many projects experience 10, 20, and 25-percent changes in requirements over the project's life.
+Let's explore how to manage the project scope.

 Scope is Not a Mouthwash

 You cannot manage what you do not understand.
 Let's get our arms around the concept of scope.
-The Project Management Body of Knowledge (PMBOK) defines scope as the sum of the products, services, or results.
+The Project Management Body of Knowledge (PMBOK), Seventh Edition defines scope as the sum of the products, services, or results.

 Imagine that you plan to have a painter paint your living room.
 Here are some product scope questions: